Checkout Optimization: 20 Best Ways to Recover Lost Sales

 A good way to reduce visitor frustration is to show where they are in the checkout process.
 You can do this by numbering the steps, or by using a progress bar.
 If people can see a visual indicator that they’re making progress, they’re more likely to stick around.

-One optimization that’s the same for checkout pages and landing pages is removing distractions.
-You don’t want anything to get in the way of shoppers completing the transaction.
+Some optimization strategies are the same for checkout pages as they are for landing pages and sales pages.
+One shared strategy is removing distractions.
+You don’t want anything to prevent shoppers from completing the transaction.

 That’s why it’s a good idea to remove navigation bars, sidebars – anything distracting.
 Keep the page focused on the cart and checkout process.
 Remember, complicated checkouts lose sales.